-If you believe you were charged the wrong price at the pharmacy, there are a few things you will want to check.
+The prices listed on GoodRx are updated constantly and are generally very accurate, but if you believe you were charged the wrong price at the pharmacy when using a GoodRx coupon, there are a few things you will want to check.

-Does the coupon you used match the information on your pharmacy receipt?
+First, does the coupon you used match the information on your pharmacy receipt?

-- Does the name of the medication on your receipt match the coupon? (i.e. metoprolol vs. metoprolol ER – extended release)
+Does the name of the medication on your receipt match the coupon? (i.e. “metoprolol” vs. “metoprolol ER – extended release”)

-If your coupon does not match the prescription that was filled for you, return to GoodRx.com or the mobile app and use the menu to select the right options for your prescription.
-You can return to the pharmacy and request that they reprocess the coupon.
+If your coupon does not match the prescription that was filled for you, return to goodrx.com or the mobile app and use the menu to select the right options for your prescription.
+You can return to the pharmacy and request they reprocess the coupon.
 If you have already purchased the medication, reimbursement will be at the discretion of the pharmacy.

-Did you use the most current coupon from the website or mobile app?
+Second, did you use the most current coupon from the website or mobile app?

-For further assistance, please fill out our secure coupon issue form by CLICKING HERE, so we can reference the correct claim with the pharmacy.
-We'll research the issue further, and be in touch shortly.
+Pharmacies are contractually obligated to accept GoodRx discounts under most circumstances, and issues are rare.
+For further assistance, please fill out our secure coupon issue form by CLICKING HERE so that we can reference the correct claim with the pharmacy.
+We'll research the issue further and be in touch as soon as possible.